JamieWCGraham/TOPSY_Automation_fMRS_Pipeline/README.md

 # TOPSY_Automation_fMRS_Pipeline
 This is the official documentation for the TOPSY Automated fMRS Pipeline, automated in Python using SikuliX IDE.
 In the future, I would love to transition to a more bash based process, but this at least does the job for now.
+This code will take control of your mouse and keyboard, and start clicking/entering keystrokes on your computer.
+It uses a fancy but finnicky computer vision algorithm to recognize screenshots of your desktop, and click in those regions accordingly at the time specified by our TOPSY Automation algorithm.
+Note that if you want to get this running on your local computer, you will likely have to recapture a lot of the screenshots due to the unpredictability of the computer vision algorithm that recognizes click-regions on your computer.
+I will outline the process for this below.

 ## Installation